lamsofttech/bursary/README.md

 # bursary
-A bursary management system to help university students to request for university bursaries
+A bursary management system to help university students to request  university bursaries